MartinEesmaa/VVCEasy/README.md

 Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.

 Are you trying to work build of VVCEasy?
 Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
-I don't have a employees, so I'm only the one.
+I don't have employees, so I'm only the one.

 Is it okay to bring my proof screenshots of errors?
 I allow you to bring error screenshots, you can bring proof.
 More proofs, easier to solve it.